Skip to the content

 Help us protect Scotch Whisky

-Q&A: Scotch Whisky Technical File
+Q&A: Scotch Whisky Cask Specification

 The legal requirements for Scotch Whisky have been be amended to broaden the casks allowed for maturation.
 Here we answer your questions.

-news & commentary
+Protecting Scotch Whisky news & commentary

 25 April 2022